Mattel Adventure Park

-Mattel Adventure Park is an upcoming theme park under construction in Glendale, Arizona, a suburb in the metropolitan area of Phoenix, as well as in Bonner Springs, KS.
+Mattel Adventure Park is an upcoming theme park under construction in Glendale, Arizona, a suburb in the metropolitan area of Phoenix, as well as in Bonner Springs, Kansas.
 In Phoenix, it is planned to be an addition of the nearby VAI Resort.
 It will be the first real-world attraction to feature properties adapted from toys and games manufactured by Mattel, as well as Arizona's first fully themed indoor/outdoor amusement park.
-The Arizona park is scheduled to open in late 2025 after multiple delays, while the Bonner Springs location is set to open in 2026.
+The Arizona park is currently planned to open in 2027, while the Bonner Springs park is currently planned to open no later than 2031.